Commission for Complaints for Telecom-television Services

 The Commission for Complaints for Telecom-television Services (CCTS; French: Commission des plaintes relatives aux services de télécom-télévision, CPRST) is Canada's national, independent and industry-funded organization created to resolve telecommunication and television service complaints from consumers and small business customers fairly and free of charge.

 The CCTS was established in 2007 by the Canadian Radio-television and Telecommunications Commission, Canada's telecommunications and broadcasting regulator.
 All telecommunication and licensed television service providers must participate in the CCTS' complaint resolution process.

-In 2017–2018, the CCTS handled 14,272 complaints from consumers and resolved 92 per cent of these complaints.
-During this period, 41.5% of complaints were related to wireless service, 29.2% in regards to internet services and 10.6% for television services.
+The CCTS' mission is to provide impartial, fair, and effective complaint resolution services, data, and insights to telecommunications and television consumers and service providers.

-Most recently in 2021, the CCTS accepted approximately 17,000 complaints from Canadians in regards to their Internet, phone, and TV services.
-Bell represented 20% of all complaints, an eight percent decrease from the year prior.
-Rogers was in second with 13.9%, Fido in third with 10% and TELUS in fourth with 7% of all complaints.
+Most recently in 2023-24, the CCTS responded to a 38% increase in complaints.
+More than 17,000 were billing-related issues, up 52% from the previous year, when billing accounted for 39% of all issues raised.
+Top billing issues included unexpected charges, unexpected price increases, and failure to provide promised credits or refunds.

 The CCTS is accused of unfairness and there are many conflict of interest issues: